- The Graduate School

 THE NARRATIVE MEDICINE CERTIFICATE

 The Narrative Medicine Certificate within the M.A. in Writing at The Thomas Wolfe Center for Narrative offers narrative competency training to physicians, nurses, social workers, mental health professionals, chaplains, social workers, academics, and all those interested in the intersection between narrative and care.
 Lenoir-Rhyne University seeks to develop the narrative future of medicine, a field that proposes that effective care requires increased human engagement.
 Narrative training builds empathy, a skill required for effective care.
+The Narrative Medicine program aligns itself closely with the goals and practices of its parent program, the Program in Narrative Medicine at Columbia University School for Physicians and Surgeons.

 CHANGING THE FACE OF MEDICINE: NARRATIVE AS A FORM OF KNOWLEDGE.